mediaopt/paypal-commercetools-connector/docs/PayPal.md

    - custom_invoice_id (optional) - will be passed to PayPal as purchase_units.invoice_id if sent
    - storeInVaultOnSuccess (optional) - will trigger the connector to store the payment source in the vault if the payment source is "paypal", "venmo" or "card"
    - optional any other data that match [PayPal Order body specification](https://developer.paypal.com/docs/api/orders/v2/#orders_create). **In this case no mapping from commercetools will be available.**
-2. The connector creates a request to PayPal orders api, in which includes all relevant fields from the previous step and provides the mapping for other fields, namely:
+2. The connector creates a request to PayPal orders API, in which includes all relevant fields from the previous step and provides the mapping for other fields, namely:
    - purchase_units: will be set based on commercetools cart and commercetools payment unless other value is sent in the request. **Note**: the whole purchase_units array will be overwritten in this case.
 The following parameters are mapped by default:
      - description - if possible will be retrieved from commercetools PayPal settings, if not based on cart
      - invoice_id - custom_invoice_id if sent in the request, otherwise commercetools payment id